-During 2017, 2016 and 2015 we recognized \$38.5 million, \$40.5 million and \$41.5 million of pre-tax share-based compensation expense, respectively.
-The total income tax benefit related to share-based compensation expense was \$12.3 million, \$12.9 million and \$13.2 million during 2017, 2016 and 2015, respectively.
+During 2018, 2017 and 2016, we recognized \$38.5 million, \$38.5 million and \$40.5 million of pre-tax share-based compensation expense, respectively.
+The total income tax benefit related to share-based compensation expense was \$9.6 million, \$12.3 million and \$12.9 million during 2018, 2017 and 2016, respectively.
 We recognize compensation expense on grants of share-based compensation awards on a straight-line basis over the service period of each award recipient.
-As of September 30, 2017, total unrecognized compensation cost related to share-based compensation awards was \$34.6 million, net of estimated forfeitures, which we expect to recognize over a weighted average period of approximately 1.7 years.
+As of September 30, 2018, total unrecognized compensation cost related to share-based compensation awards was \$41.1 million, net of estimated forfeitures, which we expect to recognize over a weighted average period of approximately 1.8 years.

-Our 2012 Long-Term Incentives Plan, as amended (2012 Plan), authorizes us to deliver up to 11.8 million shares of our common stock upon exercise of stock options or upon grant or in payment of stock appreciation rights, performance shares, performance units, restricted stock units and restricted stock.
-Our 2003 Directors Stock Plan, as amended, authorizes us to deliver up to 0.5 million shares of our common stock upon exercise of stock options or upon grant of shares of our common stock and restricted stock units.
-Shares relating to awards under our 2012 Plan, 2008 Long-Term Incentives Plan, as amended, or our 2000 Long-Term Incentives Plan, as amended, that terminate by expiration, forfeiture, cancellation or otherwise without the issuance or delivery of shares will be available for further awards under the 2012 Plan.
-Approximately 5.6 million shares under our 2012 Plan and 0.2 million shares under our 2003 Directors Stock Plan remain available for future grant or payment at September 30, 2017.
+Our 2012 Long-Term Incentives Plan, as amended (2012 Plan), authorizes us to deliver up to 11.8 million shares of our common stock upon exercise of stock options, upon grant, or in payment of stock appreciation rights, performance shares, performance units, restricted stock units or restricted stock.
+Our 2003 Directors Stock Plan, as amended, authorizes us to deliver up to 0.5 million shares of our common stock upon exercise of stock options, upon grant, or in payment of restricted stock units.
+Shares relating to awards under our 2012 Plan, or 2008 Long-Term Incentives Plan, as amended, that terminate by expiration, forfeiture, cancellation or otherwise without the issuance or delivery of shares will be available for further awards under the 2012 Plan.
+Approximately 4.5 million shares under our 2012 Plan and 0.2 million shares under our 2003 Directors Stock Plan remain available for future grant or payment at September 30, 2018.
 We use treasury stock to deliver shares of our common stock under these plans.
 Our 2012 Plan does not permit share-based compensation awards to be granted after February 7, 2022.